The Herrick Payoff Index is a technical analysis tool.

 In this guide, we cover what it shows traders, what factors it takes into account, and how you can read it on a chart.

-The Herrick Payoff Index (HPI) uses volume, open inerest, and price to signal bullish and bearish divergences in the price of a future or options contract.
+The Herrick Payoff Index uses volume, open interest, and price to signal bullish and bearish divergences in the price of a future or options contract.

 - Rising Open Interest: When prices rise and open interest rises, this is a bullish and confirming sign of recent price rises.
 Likewise, when prices fall and open interest rises, this is a bearish and confirming sign of recent falling prices.

-- Falling Open Interest: When prices rise and open interest falls, this is considered to be a bearish sign and signal of impending reversal.
+- Falling Open Interest: When prices rise and open interest falls, this is considered to be a bearish sign and signal of an impending reversal.
 Similarly, when prices fall and open interest falls, this is considered to be a bullish sign and is a potential reversal signal.

-High #1 to High #2
+Reading High #1 to High On The Chart

 Even though crude oil prices made a higher high at High #2, volume and open interest changes did not match those price increases on the second high.

 The HPI indicator then retreated below the zero line, the bearish price action in crude oil was confirmed.
-Traders might look for shortsell opportunities.
+Traders might look for short sell opportunities.

 The HPI indicator then bottomed out and reversed course, soon advancing above the zero line.
 The zero line crossover confirmed the bullish price action.
 Traders might be advised to look for buying opportunities.

-High #3 to High #4
+Reading High #3 to High #4: What Do They Show?

 In yet another bearish divergence, crude oil prices made new highs, yet the HPI indicator failed to confirm the price action, making a lower high.
-This divergence acted as a warning of a potential price reversal.